The Beagles

-The Beagles was a Saturday morning animated television series that aired on CBS from September 10, 1966, to January 7, 1967, with reruns continuing until September 2, 1967.
-The show was produced by Total TeleVision productions, which created King Leonardo and His Short Subjects, Tennessee Tuxedo and His Tales, and Underdog.
-The show was cancelled by CBS after one season, despite finishing in the top 10 for Saturday mornings; it then went into reruns on ABC from September 9, 1967, to September 2, 1968 before it quickly disappeared.
+The Beagles is a Saturday morning animated television series that aired on CBS from September 10, 1966, to January 7, 1967, with reruns continuing until September 2, 1967.
+The show was produced by Total TeleVision Productions, which created King Leonardo and His Short Subjects, Tennessee Tuxedo and His Tales, and Underdog.
+The show was cancelled by CBS after one season, despite finishing in the top 10 for Saturday mornings; it then went into reruns on ABC from September 9, 1967, to September 2, 1968, before it quickly disappeared.
 It was also the last animated series produced by Total TeleVision before it was dissolved in 1969.

 A soundtrack album, Here Come the Beagles, was released on Columbia Records's Harmony offshoot in 1967.
 The single "Looking For The Beagles/I Want To Capture You" was released on Columbia, as Harmony did not release singles.

 Inspiration

 It is widely assumed that the show drew inspiration from the rock band the Beatles, based on the similarity of the show's name.
 The two characters in the band, Stringer and Tubby, were spoofs of Dean Martin and Jerry Lewis.
 However, the music they played bore no resemblance to anything Martin & Lewis performed, and was clearly derived from the popular music coming out of Britain at the time, as was the show's title.
 In 1966, small children watching cartoons on TV were unlikely to remember Martin & Lewis, who broke up ten years earlier.